PatchworkOS c9fea19

 Put a path.

-uint64_t path_walk (path_t *outPath, const pathname_t *pathname, const path_t *start, walk_flags_t flags, namespace_t *ns)
+uint64_t path_walk (path_t *path, const pathname_t *pathname, namespace_t *ns)

-uint64_t path_walk_parent (path_t *outPath, const pathname_t *pathname, const path_t *start, char *outLastName, walk_flags_t flags, namespace_t *ns)
+uint64_t path_walk_parent (path_t *path, const pathname_t *pathname, char *outLastName, namespace_t *ns)

-Traverse a pathname to its parent and get the last component name.
+Walk a pathname to its parent and get the name of the last component.

 uint64_t path_to_name (const path_t *path, pathname_t *pathname)